 Employees are required to submit vacation requests at least two (2) months prior to the start of the vacation request period.
-The Director of Public Works will respond to all requests within ten (10) working days of receipt.
-In the presence of extenuating circumstances, exceptions to the above may be granted at the discretion of the Director of Public Works with at least two (2) weeks notice.
-Once approved, vacations are not subject to change except for good and sufficient reason at the discretion of the Director of Public Works.
+The Facilities Engineer Manager will respond to all requests within ten (10) working days of receipt.
+In the presence of extenuating circumstances, exceptions to the above may be granted at the discretion of the Facilities Engineer Manager with at least two (2) weeks' notice.
+Once approved, vacations are not subject to change except for good and sufficient reason at the discretion of the Facilities Engineer Manager.

-All employees shall be required to take their vacations with the exception of two (2) weeks annually which may be bought back by the Town at the discretion of the Director of Public Works.
+All employees shall be required to take their vacations with the exception of two (2) weeks annually which may be bought back by the Town at the discretion of the DPW Director/Town Manager.
 Payment of these weeks will be made up to one (1) week in December and up to one (1) week in June if approved.
-Notification for vacation buybacks subject to the same notification period as for other vacation requests.
+Notification for vacation buybacks are subject to the same notification period as for other vacation requests.
 Employees will be allowed to take up to (2) weeks of their vacation at one time at the discretion of the administration.
 Personal or other time may not be taken immediately preceding or immediately after vacation time.

-ARTICLE XIII GROUP INSURANCE
+ARTICLE 13 GROUP INSURANCE